-- Documentation/Registration of the patient

-- Collection of samples

-- Dispatch of sample to respective department
+- i.
+Documentation/Registration of the patient - ii.
+Collection of sample - iii.
+Dispatch of sample to respective department

 1.1.1 Handling of Biological Samples

 Laboratory staffs are often confronted with the problem of handling of biological samples from patients.
 The following must be observed for personal protection;